solenum/exengine/README.md

 #### OpenBSD
 Make sure you have the correct dependicies installed, the equivalent of linux using pkg_add.
-For OpenBSD specific you will need the 'gmake' and 'gcc', 'g++' packages.
+For OpenBSD specific you will need the 'gmake' and 'gcc' packages.
-The gcc and g++ packages will install a more modern compiler as egcc and eg++ in your path.
+The gcc package will install a more modern compiler as egcc in your path.

 ```
-doas pkg_add g++ glew openal glfwls
+doas pkg_add openal
 ```

-after this the compilation is almost the same as in linux, this time specificly using gmake(stands for GNU make).
+after this the compilation is almost the same as in linux, this time specificly using gmake (stands for GNU make).

 ````
 cd src && gmake